WhizuK/WillMax/README.md

 <h2 id="technologies">💻 Technologies</h2>

-- list of all technologies you used
+- list of all technologies i used
 - C#
 - .NET
 - Angular